A GAME RESERVE FILLED WITH MAGIC

 RENOSTERVELD

 Renosterveld is a seriously threatened veldtype which only occurs on the lowlands of the Western Cape.
 Today less than 4 percent of this unique vegetation still remains - virtually all on privately owned land.
-Rensoterveld is a type of fynbos and is part of the Cape Floral Kingdom, the smallest of the world's only xis plant kingdoms.
+Rensoterveld is a type of fynbos and is part of the Cape Floral Kingdom, the smallest of the world's only six plant kingdoms.

 Renosterveld is rich in plant species, including a large variety of geophytes.
 Many of these are endemic, and occur nowhere else in the world.
 In addition many species are extremely rare and threatened.
 The conservation of these plant species is a valuable contribution to the greater preservation of biological diversity.
 Renosterveld is of international botanical importance and is also a source of traditional medicines.
 The survival of many animal species is dependent on the existence of renosterveld and the habitat which it provides.
 The precarious conservation status of the threatened geometric tortoise which only occurs in this veld type is a good example of the close ties animals have with their habitat.